fedefloris/Linear-regression/README.md

 The code supports multiple independent variables (but not categorical data, only numbers).

-It can read a dataset as a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.
+It can read the dataset as a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file.

-Example with [data/cars.csv](data/cars.csv), a tiny dataset that contains kilometers-price pairs.
+An example with [data/cars.csv](data/cars.csv), a tiny dataset that contains kilometre-price pairs.
 ```console
 $> head -n 4 data/cars.csv
 km,price